 About Gould Farms

-Gould Farm is a family owned and operated grain and livestock operation headquartered in western Kane County, Illinois about 50 miles west of Chicago, with additional land in DeKalb, DuPage, and Will Counties.
+Gould Farms is a family owned and operated grain and livestock operation headquartered in western Kane County, Illinois about 50 miles west of Chicago, with additional land in DeKalb and DuPage Counties.
 The grain enterprise totals several thousand acres of corn, soybeans, and wheat.

 Gould Farm is available to lease or purchase additional acreage and to provide fee-based field operations such as tillage, planting, spraying, and harvesting with the same conscientiousness we use on our own farms.
 We also provide farm-related services such as record keeping and consultation regarding farmland investment and leasing.

 Eldon and his father Don started farming together in 1963 when Eldon graduated from the University of Illinois with an animal science degree.
 Prior to that, Don had worked extensively in agriculture, but not on his own operation.

 Eldon and Sandra purchased the 160-acre “home farm” in 1968 and built a house there in 1975.
 Various hog buildings were built over the years, starting with a farrowing house in 1972 and most recently a breeding and gestation building in 1996.
 Eldon currently produces 17,000 piglets annually for a local hog production network.

 Eldon also started constructing a grain handling facility in 1978.
 The grain storage site has grown over the years to 320,000 bushels in bins as well as 180,000 bushels of flat storage.

 Chris returned to start helping on the farm after graduating from the University of Illinois and serving in the Navy for 10 years.
 He initially started helping with accounting and field operations, and then assumed all management roles when Eldon was appointed to a position at the USDA in the fall of 2005.
 Chris retained management roles after Eldon’s return to the farm in 2008, but relies heavily on Eldon’s experience and expertise.